EnesAlkandagi/LibraryApplicationWebAPI/README.md

 # LibraryApplicationWebAPI
-A sample library Web API project with ASP.NET Core 6.0.
+A sample library Web API project with ASP.NET Core.
 Developed as a Layered Architecture.
 Authentication and Authorization provided

  domain  |tech |